Gov. Tim Walz unveils $52.4 billion budget aimed at leveling COVID's uneven toll

 Walz proposed creating a fifth tier income tax rate for married couples making more than $1 million or a single earner netting $500,000 or more.
 He estimated 21,000 households would see their taxes increase by $8,072, on average.

 He wants to raise the tax on a pack of cigarettes by $1, with a similar increase on moist snuff.
-The tax on a pack of cigarettes is currently $3.04.
-Walz proposals would also create a new gross receipts tax on the retail sale of vape products.
+The cigarette tax is currently $3.04 a pack.
+Walz's proposals would also create a new gross receipts tax on the retail sale of vape products.
 His office estimated the cigarette and vape taxes would raise a combined $151 million.

 His budget would increase the corporate franchise tax rate from 9.8% to 11.25% starting in tax year 2021.
 That jump is expected to funnel $424 million into the next two-year budget.